Using the Amazon SQS Java Messaging Library

 Receiving messages synchronously

-1. To receive messages, create a consumer for the same queue and invoke the start method.
+To receive messages, create a consumer for the same queue and invoke the

-// Create a consumer for the 'MyQueue' MessageConsumer consumer = session.createConsumer(queue); // Start receiving incoming messages connection.start();
+startmethod on the connection at any time.
+However, the consumer doesn't begin to receive messages until you call it.// Create a consumer for the 'MyQueue' MessageConsumer consumer = session.createConsumer(queue); // Start receiving incoming messages connection.start(); -

-2. Call the receive method on the consumer with a timeout set to 1 second, and then print the contents of the received message.
+receivemethod on the consumer with a timeout set to 1 second, and then print the contents of the received message.-

-• After receiving a message from a FIFO queue, you can access the contents of the message and other, FIFO-specific message attributes, such as the message group ID, message deduplication ID, and sequence number.
-For more information, see Key terms.
+After receiving a message from a FIFO queue, you can access the contents of the message and other, FIFO-specific message attributes, such as the message group ID, message deduplication ID, and sequence number.
+For more information, see Amazon SQS FIFO queue key terms.

 // Receive a message from 'MyQueue' and wait up to 1 second Message receivedMessage = consumer.receive(1000); // Cast the received message as TextMessage and display the text if (receivedMessage != null) { System.out.println("Received: " + ((TextMessage) receivedMessage).getText()); System.out.println("Group id: " + receivedMessage.getStringProperty("JMSXGroupID")); System.out.println("Message deduplication id: " + receivedMessage.getStringProperty("JMS_SQS_DeduplicationId")); System.out.println("Message sequence number: " + receivedMessage.getStringProperty("JMS_SQS_SequenceNumber")); }